“Coronavirus hit 6.8 Mn lives with death tolls 397,000 globally.”

 However, not every segment of the real estate market is forecasted to face the stage of cease.
 Home repairing tasks like plumbing, electrical services, and roofing will stay essentially important, and agents offering these services will continue to get better job opportunities even during this pandemic period.

 9. Telecommunication & Technology

 More than 50% of the global technology companies export materials from China.
 Because of partial or full shutdowns of plants due to coronavirus, the tech economy is also getting slower down..
 In fact, around 12% and 16% of decline in the production of smartphones and laptops have been observed since the coronavirus outbreak.
 Various financial issues have also been signified because of cancellation of tech conferences like MWC.

-Besides, it has been feared that the coronavirus pandemic outbreak will be a bitter blow for startups in the software industry.
+Besides, it has been feared that the impact of coronavirus on the software industry will be horrible, especially for startups.